apple037/stanley/readme.md

 ## Function
 1. Request and parse the response from poeNinja to get poe currency price
 2. Add a chatGpt textCompletion to achieve simulate chatting
+3. Add a Stable Diffusion image generation function
+4. Add a Blip image to text function
+5. Add a random cat function 🐱